wassimk/wassimk.github.io/_posts/2015-09-01-ruby-on-rails-development-with-vagrant.md

   2. Install [VirtualBox]

-The next step involves adding the Chef plugin to Vagrant that allow us to automatically build the virtual machine with Chef Solo.
+The next step involves adding the Chef plugin to Vagrant that allow us to automatically build the virtual machine with [Chef Solo].
+We also add a plugin called [vagrant-vbguest] that manages the VirtualBox guest additions automatically.

     % vagrant plugin install vagrant-librarian-chef-nochef
+    % vagrant plugin install vagrant-vbguest

 ## Configuring Chef